-• The VPS Gateway is much smaller than a common household internet router.
+• The CLEANWATTS Gateway is much smaller than a common household internet router.
 It must be connected to a common household plug and to the internet through an ethernet cable.
-Other Gateways are available, namely using WiFi or GPRS/3G/LTE, that must be connected in the din rail of the mains switch board.
 This operation must be performed by a qualified electrician;

-• VPS Smart Plugs have no special requirements in terms of installation procedures, it is a plug and play device that will automatically pair with the Gateway;
+• CLEANWATTS Smart Plugs have no special requirements in terms of installation procedures, it is a plug and play device that will automatically pair with the Gateway;